PikioopSo/Building-Blocks/README.md

   Pi Reel is an easy to use animation tool, made for engineers, makers, and scientists of all skill levels.
 Pi Reel can create everything from animations, entrepreneurial videos, animated structures and gizmos.

-### Our Mission
-We strive every day to bring the world to life through animation and creating.

-Our belief is that through art we can overcome obstacles and come together to learn and share our knowledge and dreams.

   The Pi Reel Web application is more than a web application.
 Pi Reel is a school of thought.
 Our goal is to bring together an inclusive, welcoming group of science enthusiasts and professionals to accomplish

+### Our Mission
+  We strive every day to bring the world to life through animation and creating.

+  ur belief is that through art we can overcome obstacles and come together to learn and share our knowledge and dreams.

 ![Pi Reel Logo](img/pireel.png)